oracle-livelabs/adb/shared/adb-flashback/adb-flashback.md

 This lab assumes you have:

-- Performed the previous lab on provisioning an Oracle Autonomous Database instance.
+- Performed the previous lab on provisioning an Oracle Autonomous AI Database instance.
 - Performed the previous lab on Work with Free Sample Data Sets.
 - You must be logged an as the `ADMIN` user or have `FLASHBACK ARCHIVE` privilege on `FLASHBACK_ARCHIVE`.